A Reality Check for Those Who Plan to Start Prepper Homestead AFTER the SHTF

 Lots of preppers are convinced that they’re going to “live off the land” should the world as we know it come tumbling down around our ears.
 Seed banks are stockpiled, books are purchased, and people are confident that they’ll be able to outlive everyone else based on the sweat of their inexperienced brows.

-But no matter how hard working you are, farming takes time.
+A prepper homestead is something that must be built over a period of time – it’s absolutely not a plug-and-play solution, regardless of the number of survival seed packets you have carefully stashed away.
+Homesteading for survival is not a good plan if you have never done it before.
+No matter how hardworking you are, homesteading takes time.
 Time for learning, time for mistakes, and time for your plans to come to fruition.
-A prepper homestead is something that must be built over a period of time – it’s absolutely not a plug-and-play solution, regardless of the number of survival seed packets you have carefully stashed away.
-Farming for survival is not a good plan if you have never done it before.

 If a prepper homestead is your survival plan, let me give you some advice: STORE.
 FOOD.